 Reduced access, shared responsibility

 We have increased the working distance between volunteers and wherever practicably possible, maintain 2m distancing at all times.
-Bikes are received outside the workshop and our policy of charging £25 for receiving heavily dirt-laden bikes has been changed so that ALL bikes entering the workshop must now arrive in a clean condition.
-We are not expecting highly polished bikes, but we cannot spend up to half an hour cleaning a bike before we can assess or service it.
-As well as minimising risk and spread of Covid-19, taking responsibility for cleaning your bike before bringing it to us means we are able to support more community members during extremely busy times.
-We are grateful to our customers for understanding this request and taking ownership of this small task.
+Bikes are received outside the workshop and our policy of charging £30 for receiving heavily dirt-laden bikes has been added so that ALL bikes entering the workshop must now arrive in a clean condition.
+We are not expecting highly polished bikes, but not spending up to half an hour cleaning a bike before we can assess or service it lowers risk and means we can serve more of our community by focusing on mechanical tasks.
+By bringing in a relatively bike, you’ll be helping us to support more community members during extremely busy times and minimising Covid risk further.
+We are grateful to our customers for understanding this request and taking ownership of this task.

 Payment and handling

 Whilst we always prefer to receive payment via electronic banking as this is the most efficient and mutually cost effective method, we still accept card payments and the surface of our contactless card reader is cleansed after each use.
 Some of our community do not have cards or access to electronic banking or prefer to use cash.
-Whilst this is inconvenient for us and also adds risk, we remain open to receiving cash payments from clients and beneficiaries.
+Whilst the not the most efficient type of payment for us, we remain open to receiving cash payments from clients and beneficiaries.
 We are an inclusive workshop and do not wish to exclude members of our community due to access of payment means, perhaps beyond their immediate control.

 PPE and Cleaning

 As a workshop that has always supplied volunteers with high quality protective gloves, aprons and eye glasses where appropriate, mandating their use through policy, we are proactive with safety measures for handling and risk management.
-Having chosen to use the 100% ecological brand Green Oil at the outset for aerosol lubricants, chain oils and degreasers, we have also minimised risk further for mechanics as most other workshops still use chemical products that are known to irritate and aggravate the skin and airways.
-We have tripled the amount of Isopropyl Alcohol we are using, largely for surface sanitisation, and in September finally received bulk shipment of Zoono, the same antimicrobial surface sanitiser used by TFL and Network Rail, further reducing risk.
+Having chosen to use the 100% ecological brand Green Oil at the outset for primary aerosol lubricants, chain oils and degreasers, we have also minimised risk further for mechanics by careful selection of our other chemical products.
+We have tripled the amount of Isopropyl Alcohol we are using, largely for surface sanitisation, and since late summer 2020, use Zoono, the same antimicrobial surface sanitiser used by TFL and Network Rail, further reducing risk.
 We have always had strict policies of cleaning workbenches after every shift and cleaning and inspecting tools after every use.
 This is reinforced through signed policy agreements and our ‘best practise’ habits have proven invaluable during this time as safety is second nature.
-Doors and contact points are also now cleaned after touching – much more regularly than before.
+Doors and contact points are also now cleaned regularly.

 From the outset, our workshop has been equipped with antibacterial handwashing foam and we provide our own supply of handwashing liquid soap for volunteers.
 We require that hands are washed before and after every shift and as usual, that gloves are worn at all times wherever practicable and replaced if torn or damaged.